omo/s2pd/README.txt

 Why do I need this?
 I have some old links to redirect, and I don't want to learn DSL for proper reverse proxy servers.
-Also, I was looking for a justification to write some server in Go language, and this perfectly fit it.
+Also, I was looking for a justification to write some server in Go language and this perfectly fits to the desire.